Ali Allawi: Banking career

-Later work

-In January 2007, The Independent published an article by Allawi outlining a blueprint for peace in Iraq.
-Allawi recommended devolution within Iraq, economic and political regional integration in the Middle East, and the setting up of independent boards to oversee reconstruction and security issues.
-The article was praised by Independent commentator Patrick Cockburn, who argued that it was "by far the most perceptive analysis of the extent of the disaster in his country, and how it might best be resolved.
-It is in sharp contrast to the ill-thought-out maunderings of experts and officials devising fresh policies in the White House and Downing Street".
-Allawi has since written The Occupation of Iraq: Winning the War, Losing the Peace and The Crisis of Islamic Civilization.
+Academic career

+Between 1999–2002 Allawi was a Senior Associate at St Antony's College, Oxford's Centre for Middle Eastern Studies.
+He is the author of The Occupation of Iraq: Winning the War, Losing the Peace and The Crisis of Islamic Civilization.
 Both books were well received by critics and the reading public.
 The New York Times Book Review called The Occupation of Iraq "...the most comprehensive historical account of the disastrous aftermath of the American Invasion.

+In January 2007, Allawi received the Robert and Joanna Bendetson Global Public Diplomacy Award by the Institute for Global Leadership at Tufts University.

+Between 2008–2009, Allawi was a Senior Fellow at Princeton University, and in June 2009, he became a Senior Visiting Fellow for the 2009–2010 academic years at the Carr Center, Harvard Kennedy School, Harvard University.

 In October 2009, the Washington Institute for Near East Policy announced that his book The Crisis of Islamic Civilization was awarded the Silver Prize of its annual book prize.
 In December 2009, The Economist named The Crisis of Islamic Civilization one of the Best Books of 2009.
 In a 2009 interview with The Diplomat he discussed his views on modern Islamic civilization.
 He considers that, as a result of the expansion of Western colonial powers and modernization over the last 200 years, Islamic civilization is fast losing its "élan" and has been reduced to two aspects - political and religious - while economic and cultural aspects no longer affect the Muslim world.

+In 2010, Allawi received an Honorary Professorship from Beloit College.

 Allawi was appointed a Visiting Research Professor at the National University of Singapore in 2013–14.
 He was named 4th most influential thinker by Prospect in 2013.

 In March 2014, Allawi's biography of Faisal I of Iraq, published by Yale University Press, was released to wide critical acclaim.

 On 23 April 2024, Yale University Press published Allawi’s latest book titled Rich World, Poor World: The Struggle to Escape Poverty.
-In a review published by Foreign Affairs, Barry Eichengreen described the book as “strong because it is so comprehensive, covering more than a century of development experience over much of the world“, and wrote that he was impressed by Allawi’s achievement in “so fluently and concisely summarizing a century of global economic development and underdevelopment.”.
+In a review published by Foreign Affairs, Barry Eichengreen described the book "strong because it is so comprehensive, covering more than a century of development experience over much of the world", and wrote that he was impressed by Allawi’s achievement in "so fluently and concisely summarizing a century of global economic development and underdevelopment".

+Views

+In January 2007, The Independent published an article by Allawi outlining a blueprint for peace in Iraq.
+Allawi recommended devolution within Iraq, economic and political regional integration in the Middle East, and the setting up of independent boards to oversee reconstruction and security issues.
+The article was praised by Independent commentator Patrick Cockburn, who argued that it was "by far the most perceptive analysis of the extent of the disaster in his country, and how it might best be resolved," and "it is in sharp contrast to the ill-thought-out maunderings of experts and officials devising fresh policies in the White House and Downing Street".